apache/causeway-site/content/applib-guide/reference/DomainObjectContainer.md

 from domain objects into the *Isis* framework.
 It can also be used as a lightweight general purpose repository during prototyping.

+The following table lists the most important (ie non deprecated) methods in this interface.

 <table>
 <tr>
     <th>Category</th>